ncoop57/tango/README.md

 * **down_path**: The directory where all the files will be downloaded and extracted to.
 * **out_path**: The output path to place all results in.
 * **vis_model**: The type of visual model.
 Can be either SimCLR or SIFT, taking ~6 hours or >2 weeks, respectively, for all apps on our machine with 755G of RAM and 72 CPUs.

+You can also use this [Google Colab notebook](https://colab.research.google.com/drive/128l3qK_cogDM38ApHM1lzwrCklo5bdhs?usp=sharing), however, due to the timeout associated with Google Colab, you will most likely be unable to generate all of our results in the alotted time.

 ## Detailed Results